universal-ctags/citre/docs/user-manual/use-citre-peek.md

 reading tools to do this, and we'll soon get lost in a lot of buffers.

 Not a problem in `citre-peek`.
-In a peek session, type `M-l p` to call `citre-peek-through`, than an ace string will be attached to each symbol in the peek window, and you know what to do now :) Just type it to see the definition of that symbol, in the same peek window.
+In a peek session, type `M-l p` to call `citre-peek-through`, or `M-l r` to call `citre-peek-through-reference`, than an ace string will be attached to each symbol in the peek window, and you know what to do now :) Just type it to see the definition of that symbol, in the same peek window.

 Do this several times, and the history is shown in the bottom of the peek window, like this: